CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 ### Create a Layer 3 Trace Through a Given VRF

-If can guide a layer 3 trace through a particular VRF interface using the NetQ UI or the NetQ CLI.
+You can guide a layer 3 trace through a particular VRF interface using the NetQ UI or the NetQ CLI.

 {{< tabs "TabID168" >}}

-{{< tab "NetQ UI" >}}
+{{< tab "On-demand Trace Request" >}}

 To create the trace request: